 In my opinion, good cornbread should be coarse and wholesome, with an intense texture and potent corn taste.
 It should make me drool.
 This vegan cornbread is all that.
 It’s crumbly and thick, and will make your house smell heavenly as it’s baking.
 While I made this with the intent to accompany dinner, I’ve also eaten it for breakfast as vegan cornbread toast with my homemade jam slathered on top.
 It’s an easy vegan cornbread recipe that will surely satisfy.

-This simple vegan cornbread requires only 8 ingredients, most of which you probably have in your kitchen already.
+This simple vegan cornbread recipe requires only 8 ingredients, most of which you probably have in your kitchen already.
 The only exception may be the cornmeal.
-When you buy cornmeal, look for stone-ground versions (they’re more nutritious).
+Pro tip: When you buy cornmeal, look for stone-ground versions (they’re more nutritious).
 I like the coarser ground versions because I think it makes for better textured cornbread, but any kind will work!
 The coarser the cornmeal, the grittier the final cornbread.

 Simple Vegan Cornbread